-SethVPN is a client-server pair providing end-to-end layer 2 and 3 virtual private network services, complete with multi-client and roaming support.
+SethVPN is a client-server pair providing end-to-end layer 2 and 3 virtual private network services.
 The protocol is secure, fully roamable and efficient.
 The server side has been tested on FreeBSD, while the client side has been tested on FreeBSD, Windows (UWP VpnPlugin and Wintun) and Android.
 I wrote SethVPN as a way to learn how VPNs work, and also because I am not satisfied with current VPN solutions.
 Its protocol is based on a novel Feistel construction.

 The mode enjoys many properties: